 1924 – Covina Hospital moves to a new facility at 275 West College Street.
 That same year, The Magan Clinic (founded in 1919) opens at 155 West College Street.

-January 30, 1930 – Dedication of the new City Hall on East College Street.
+January 30, 1930 – Dedication of the new Covina City Hall on East College Street.

 1935 – Four-lane Garvey Boulevard (U.S. Highway 99) is completed through the eastern San Gabriel Valley and over Kellogg Hill to Pomona.

-May, 1939 – The new United States Post Office is opened at the southwest corner of College and Second.
+May, 1939 – The new United States Post Office is opened at the southwest corner of College Street and Second Avenue.

 1945-1946 – The "quick decline" virus spreads through the orange groves, killing thousands of trees.
 The devastating blight heralds the beginning of the end of Covina's Era of Citrus.